Taking a space walk

 Perhaps you’ve noticed you’re drawn to particular types of place when you’re holding a certain emotion, problem or idea?

-For example, maybe you’re drawn to high and open spaces when you want to invite in creativity (I know I generate my best ideas and decisions when I’m walking on the gritstone edges of the Peak District!)
+Maybe you’re drawn to high and open spaces when you want to invite in creativity (I know I generate my best ideas and decisions when I’m walking on the gritstone edges of the Peak District!)
 Or perhaps, if you’re feeling a sense of vulnerability, these spaces can feel overwhelming and a more contained space, woodland perhaps, brings the sense of safety which supports your wellbeing.

 Connect and tune-in